AmyOShea/MS4-ARTstop/README.md

 ### Imagery

+The imagery throughout the site will be primarily dictated by the products for sale.

+However, to add to the modern feel, the background image consists of line art hexagons in a muted colour.
+This will break the white up slightly without distracting from the work on sale.

+The home page uses shapes in the accent colours and a few selected works to give the illusion of images hanging in a group on a wall - something that a customer could do if they had a few pieces to display.

 ## Wireframes and Initial Design

 ### Wireframes
 All Wireframes were designed for laptop/computer, iPad/tablet and phone display.
 + All wireframes [here](#)